jituvrma007/OrderProcessTesting/README.md

 6) Above command will build the project along with test cases.

 ## Running the test cases on MockLab environment.
-1. For stopping the server, navigate to terminal where server is running and then do "ctrl+c".
-This will stop the server,however this step is optional.
+Note - For stopping the wireMock server, navigate to terminal where server is running and then do "ctrl+c".
+This will stop the server,however this step is purely optional.
+So, irrespective of our wiremock server is running, we will target "Mocklab" server.

-2. Navigate to the respective cloned directory.
+1. Navigate to the respective cloned directory.
-3. Run below commands to configure "HOST" variable as "dev" in command prompt or in edit configuration (if running via IDE).
+2. Run below commands to configure "HOST" variable as "dev" in command prompt or in edit configuration (if running via IDE).
 ```
 => set HOST = dev
 ```